Demi Lovato Teases An ‘American Pie’-Type ‘Camp Rock 3’ With A ‘Sex Scene’

 Joe Jonas played the role of the arrogant and spoiled Shane Gray, the lead singer of the popular band called Connect 3.
 Nick and Kevin Jonas played the role of his bandmates Nate and Jason, respectively.

-Shane falls in love with the voice of Mitchie after hearing her sing from afar and sets out to find the mystery girl behind the beautiful voice.
-Camp Rock went on to become the third highest viewed Disney Channel original movie, behind High School Musical and Wizards of Waverly Place: The Movie.
+Shane falls in love with Mitchie’s voice after hearing her sing from afar and sets out to find the mystery girl behind the beautiful voice.
+Camp Rock went on to become the third-highest-viewed Disney Channel original movie, behind High School Musical and Wizards of Waverly Place: The Movie.

 The 2010 sequel, Camp Rock 2: The Final Jam, saw Demi Lovato and the Jonas Brothers reunited for another summer of singing and rocking out.
 The movie pitted them against another music camp called Camp Star.

-Looking at Demi Lovato’s idea for Camp Rock 3, it will definitely be something that will put the characters in a totally new light and it will simply be an outrageous spin to the story.
-From the looks of it, singing and performing will not be the only things that will make Mitchie and Shane busy during their stay at the camp.
+Looking at Demi Lovato’s idea for Camp Rock 3, it will definitely be something that will put the characters in a totally new light and will simply be an outrageous spin to the story.
+From the looks of it, singing and performing will not be the only things that will keep Mitchie and Shane busy during their stay at the camp.

 Lovato is dead serious in making the project happen too.
 During a chat with Entertainment Tonight at the Kids’ Choice Awards, she emphasized that they are “totally going to do” the racy Camp Rock film.
 It was Joe Jonas, however, who first expressed interest in revisiting the beloved franchise.

-The DNCE frontman first teased the possibility of Camp Rock 3 when he posed a selfie on Instagram with Demi Lovato back in February along with a very telling caption insinuating a Camp Rock reunion.
+The DNCE frontman first teased the possibility of Camp Rock 3 when he posted a selfie on Instagram with Demi Lovato back in February along with a very telling caption insinuating a Camp Rock reunion.

 A post shared by J O E J O N A S (@joejonas) on